gujianliang/test2/API Reference .md

  >  delegate function that must be implemented to support the DApp environment
  >  @param clauses : Clause list
  >  @param gas :  Set maximum gas allowed for call
- >  @param signer :   Enforces the specified address to sign the certificate
+ >  @param signer :   Enforces the specified address to sign the transaction
  >  @param callback : Callback after the end. txid:Transaction identifier ; signer:Signer address
  >
  >